Bicep Curl

 Each exercise has expert-recorded keyframe templates.
 Your joint angles are continuously compared in real time and scored on similarity.

-Bicep curls weigh elbow angle and upper-arm stability.
-Shoulder presses focus on pressing path.
+Bicep curls weigh elbow angle.
+RDLs grade hip hinge and spinal neutrality.
+Lateral raises grade shoulder abduction.
 The grade reflects what actually matters for that lift.

-Elbow flare, back arching, momentum, incomplete range of motion — the system names the issue and tells you exactly what to fix on the next rep.
+Elbow flare on pulls, back rounding on hinges, hip-flexor takeover on crunches, momentum-driven cheating, incomplete range of motion — the system names the issue and tells you what to fix on the next rep.

-13 variations across the four core arm exercises, each with tailored scoring and form-issue detection.
+59 variations covering arms, shoulders, chest, back, legs, and core — each with tailored scoring weights and form-issue detection.

 Each rep is scored 0–100 across five components.
 The weights shift slightly per exercise to match what actually matters for that movement.